-- All the faithful who actually serve in the military services of land, sea or air, who, organized in military fashion, pertain in any way whatsoever to these military services, or who are bound by the civil laws made for same.
+- All the faithful who serve in the active-duty component of the military services of land, sea, air, or space; the faithful who serve in the Reserve component during the time that they render their service; or the faithful who are bound by the civil laws made for the same.

 - The faithful who serve on active duty in the Coast Guard.

-- The faithful who serve in the National Guard, Air National Guard, or Civil Air Patrol, while they are on active duty.
+- The faithful who serve in the National Guard, Air National Guard, or Civil Air Patrol, while they are on active duty under a federal mandate.

-- The families of those listed in (1) and (2), namely, the spouses, children, even those who, though independent, live in the same houses; also, relatives and domestics living as well in the same houses; likewise, the Catholic family of a non Catholic service member under the same circumstances.
+- The families of those listed in (1), (2), and (4), namely, the spouses, children, even those who, though independent, live in the same houses; also, relatives and domestics living as well in the same houses; likewise, the Catholic family of a non-Catholic service member under the same circumstances.

-- All the faithful, including members of institutes of Consecrated Life and Societies of Apostolic Life, who attend official military, Coast Guard and Merchant Marine academies, or who live in military or Veterans Administration hospitals, or are engaged in the service of the same with residence there.
+- All the faithful, including members of institutes of Consecrated Life and Societies of Apostolic Life, who attend official military, Coast Guard, and Merchant Marine academies, or who live in military or Department of Veterans Affairs hospitals, or are engaged in the service of the same with residence there.